Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

 \subsection{Convex Case}

 We first present stability bounds to be proved in Section \ref{sec:proof-on-average}.
-Eq. \eqref{on-average-a} considers the $\ell_1$ on-average argument stability, while Eq. \eqref{on-average-b} considers the $\ell_2$ on-average argument stability.
+Eq. \eqref{on-average-a} considers the $\ell_1$ on-average model stability, while Eq. \eqref{on-average-b} considers the $\ell_2$ on-average model stability.
 An advantage of the analysis with $\ell_2$ on-average model stability over $\ell_1$ on-average model stability is that it can imply generalization bounds without a Lipschitzness condition.
+We denote $A\lesssim B$ if there exists a universal constant $C$ such that $A\leq CB$.
+We denote $A\gtrsim B$ if there exists a universal constant $C$ such that $A\geq CB$.
+We denote $A\asymp B$ if $A\lesssim B$ and $A\gtrsim B$.

 \begin{theorem}[Stability Bounds for Minibatch SGD: Convex Case ] Assume for all $z\in\zcal$, the map $\bw\mapsto f(\bw;z)$ is nonnegative, convex and $L$-smooth.
 Let $S,S'$ and $S^{(m)}$ be given in Definition \ref{def:aver-stab}.
 Let $\{\bw_t\}$ and $\{\bw_t^{(m)}\}$ be produced by \eqref{sgd} with $\eta_t\leq2/L$ based on $S$ and $S^{(m)}$, respectively.
 Then